 When parents wish to take their student out of school for several days for personal and/or medical reasons, the parents should discuss the student's progress with the teacher.
-However, the school is under no obligation to provide make up work in advance, tutoring, or special testing schedules for such a period of absence.
+However, the school is under no obligation to provide a tutor, make-up work, or special testing schedules for such a period of absence.
 The administration has the sole discretion to determine the conditions and terms governing such absences.